orb-community/pktvisor/RFCs/2021-04-16-76-collection-policies.md

 ### pktvisor Collection Policies

+## Summary

-Collection policies direct pktvisor to use taps to create an instance of an input stream (possibly with a filter), and attach handlers to it.
+Collection policies direct pktvisor to use Taps (#75) to create an instance of an input stream (possibly with a filter), and attach handlers to it.
 Processing takes place, and the data is exposed for sinks to collect.
-These policies may be given directly to pktvisor (via command line or admin API) in standalone mode, or via Orb control plane (in which case they are not stored in a file, but rather in the control plane database).
+These policies may be given directly to pktvisor via command line or through the Admin API if available.

 `collection-policy-anycast.yaml`